Need help with your writing?

 The staff of the Writing Center is trained to assist undergraduate and graduate student writers at Wilkes.
 During the Fall and Spring semesters we welcome drop in visits as well as scheduled appointments.
 You can also submit your paper online for assistance anytime.
 We hope to see you soon!

 About the Writing Center

-Housed within the College of Arts, Humanities, and Social Sciences, the Wilkes University Writing Center exists to provide students, faculty and staff with free academic support services that complement writing across the disciplines, thereby promoting academic excellence.
+The Wilkes University Writing Center exists to provide students with free academic support services that complement writing across the disciplines, thereby promoting academic excellence.

 - Supporting the development of written communication, oral communication, and research skills that enable innovative academic inquiry, scholarship, and lifelong learning.

 - Supporting the development of critical thinking skills relevant to the various programs of study offered by the university.

 - Providing academic, personal, and professional mentoring experiences that prepare students for lifelong learning, rewarding careers and creative and meaningful lives.